mpvnet-player/mpv.net/README.md

 The config folder can be opened from the context menu.

-### Scripting
+## Scripting

 [Scripting wiki page](https://github.com/stax76/mpv.net/wiki/Scripting)

-### Extensions
+## Extensions

 [Extensions wiki page](https://github.com/stax76/mpv.net/wiki/Extensions)

-### Architecture
+## Architecture

-Coding mpv.net was great fun because libmpv is such a awesome library with a very clever design, I'm having a great experience with libmpv.

-The player does not contain any feature that was more work than 1-2 days or was difficult to build, the hard parts are totally covered by libmpv.

-mpv.net is written in C# 7 and runs on .NET 4.8, I've not yet decided if I will port it to C# 8 and .NET 5 once available.
+mpv.net is written in C# and runs on the .NET Framework

 The Extension implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).

-There are no specific extension or scripting interfaces but instead everyting is accessible for .NET compatible languages (C#, VB.NET, F#, Python, PowerShell), this decision was made to keep the code simple and lightweight.

 Python scripting is implemented with IronPython which uses Python 2.7.

-The main window is WinForms based and uses less than 800 lines of code, all other windows are WPF based and use even less code.
+The main window is WinForms based, WinForms allows better libmpv integration compared to WPF, all other windows are WPF based.

 The config editor adds it's controls dynamically and uses [TOML](https://en.wikipedia.org/wiki/TOML) to define it's content, there are only two simple types, StringSetting and OptionSetting.

-mpv.net was started 2017 and consists of about 7000 lines of code and markup.

-IDE, Editor: Visual Studio, Visual Studio Code.

-Due to mpv.net being my first WPF app and mpv.net never meant to be a large application best practices and design pattern are not always applied.

 Third party components: